The Ultimate Guide to Acing Your Next Video Interview

-We’re talking about little habits that you may not even be aware of.
+Remember, we’re talking about little habits that you may not even be aware of.
 As a result, watching yourself on camera could be an eye-opener.
-And in this case, awareness plus practice equal results.
 You can break these nervous habits with a little preparation.

 Final note: Keep your hand off your chin unless you want to look like a bad yearbook photo — and for god’s sake, don’t touch your nose.

 Almost everyone feels some nerves when preparing for a job interview.
 And the number one reason for nerves is fear of the unknown — it’s because you’re not sure what to expect.